The Triple Crown

 Textbook: Brian Van Norden, Classical Chinese for Everyone

-Start date: September 11, 2025
+Start: September 11, 2025

 Level II: Diamond Core